Sustainable living at Elephant Park

 Last, but not least, Elephant Park will be well suited for those who love to cycle.
 If you have your own bike, you can enjoy dedicated cycle paths, bike routes and over 3,000 new cycle spaces.
 If you fancy a leisurely pedal, new hire cycles will be dotted around the development to encourage you to ditch the car.
 Speaking of cars, electric vehicles can top up with more juice at one of our charging ports.

 All of these features are helping to make Southwark a more sustainable, and enjoyable, place to be.
-If you’re looking to purchase property in Elephant Park, visit the dedicated page for more information.
+Visit the website to find more about Sustainability at Elephant Park, or if you’re looking to purchase property in Elephant Park, visit the dedicated page for more information.